OmerZKol/domino-agent/README.md

 - Training environment made using stable baseline3 and gymnasium
 - Contains some already trained models and their training logs

+## Overall remarks
+- The latest trained model outperforms the random player in the test runs, however the difference is not very great.
+- Looking into difference action space mappings or algorithms could potentially help improve the model.
+- Overall, while the end product is not very impressive, it has learnt from its training runs and I believe it still has room for improvement

 ## Contents
 - DominoGame.py contains the Domino Game, can be run to just have 2 players play against eachother (default is a random player)
 - DominoEnv.py Contains the RL training Environment